 If your city is not among those listed below, and you would like to seek our endorsement, please reach out to Kate Kennedy, VP for Political Strategy or Dara Adkison, President.
-Our next meeting is on July 18th, we encourage you to join us and learn more about CSD.
-(Meeting details are here.)

 In 2019 we will be endorsing candidates for council and mayors in 18 cities.
 We have divided the election season into 3 separate groups, following the schedule of primary and general elections.

 - The first primary of the season was held on May 7th.

 - The General Election will be on November 5th.